amshrbo/nsfw-detection/README.md

 # nsfw-detection
-A python flask api that given an image will return a score on how much it's suitable for work, detecting nudity, violence and drugs.
+A python flask API takes an image or a set of images, will return a score on how much it's suitable for work, detecting nudity, violence and drugs.
 - For detecting nudity I used [nudeNet](https://github.com/notAI-tech/NudeNet) from notAI
 - For violence and drugs detection, I hypertuned mobilenet on my own collected dataset: